radsystems-app/Radsystems-Studio-Docs/pages/page-design.md

 * **MaxInterval**: Allows you to set the maximum range that is allowed between the minimum and maximum values.
 * **MinInterval**: Allows you to set the minimum range that is allowed between the minimum and maximum values.
 * **DefaultSelected**: Allows you to set the default value of the sliding indicator.
+#### 01 - Page Design
+* **WrapInCard**: The option allows you to specify if the component will be contained in the Card element.
+* **WrapperClass**: You can set the text style, color, margins and padding for the component through the CSS Class Builder.